Quickstart#

 python -m causalexplain --help

-In order to run CausalExplain from the command line, you need to have Python 3.10 or later installed on your system.
+In order to run CausalExplain from the command line, you need to have Python 3.10+ installed on your system.
 To install CausalExplain, run the following command:

 pip install causalexplain